Here are the top ten ways to admire the golden foliage, beautiful views, and crisp autumn days in Winter Park:

 Hike to the Cirque at 12,060 Feet

 Take in the views with a brew in your hand!
-Winter Park Resort is hosting its first ever Mountain Oktoberfest on September 8th.
+Winter Park Resort is hosting Mountain Oktoberfest on September 7th.
 Our spectacular mountain setting offers the perfect atmosphere for enjoying live music, unlimited beer sampling, games and food.
 Let’s cheers to that!

 Make a night of it by staying in the Village so that you can imbibe responsibly!
 Zephyr Mountain Lodge, Fraser Crossing/Founders Point, and the Vintage Hotel are all within walking distance; and so are a variety of dinner and brunch options.

 Plus, save 15% on lodging when you purchase 2 tickets to this year’s Oktoberfest event!
 Valid for stays from Sept.
 6, 2019 to Sept.
 9, 2019.

 One of the coolest things about the Rocky Mountains is the wildlife that call our forests home.
 Fall is one of the best times to catch our four-legged locals in action.
 Mid-September to mid-October is the peak of elk rut in Rocky Mountain National Park.
 Take the scenic drive up to Grand Lake and enter Rocky Mountain National Park for a glimpse of dozens of elk meandering and bugling their way through the mountain valleys.
 The rut is when male elk (bulls) compete for the attention of the females (cows).
 You might see some bulls butt heads a bit, but don’t worry, typically no elk are hurt during these scuffles.
 Let’s not forget that the animals in the park are indeed wild (and can be dangerous).
 Be sure to keep your distance and photograph from afar, no close-up selfies, please!

 6. Sight-see by Bike